PIEZO2 Ion Channel Critical Mediator of Urinary Tract Function

 The researchers note that the data provide important first steps toward understanding the role of mechanotransduction in the lower urinary tract and the relative contributions of different sensory cell types.
 Furthermore, they suggested their findings put forth a two-part model of mechanosensory signaling in the urinary tract, reminiscent of epithelial cell-neuronal sensory machinery in the skin, lung, and intestine.
 Their data potentially distinguish a physiologically separate role for umbrella cells in mediating bladder relaxation during filling, which could, in part, be related to the function of stretch in inducing membrane insertion and dramatic cell size changes that are documented in umbrella cells.
 Future studies will address how urothelial cells and sensory neurons collaborate to control urinary function.

-- Marshall KL, Saade D, Ghitani N, Coombs AM, Szczot M, Keller J, Ogata T, Stowers LT, Bönnemann CG, Chesler AT*, Patapoutian A.* Sensory neurons and urothelial cells use the mechanosensor PIEZO2 to coordinate urination in humans and in mice.
+- Marshall KL, Saade D, Ghitani N, Coombs AM, Szczot M, Keller J, Ogata T, Stowers LT, Bönnemann CG, Chesler AT*, Patapoutian A.* PIEZO2 in sensory neurons and urothelial cells coordinates urination.
 Nature.
 October 14, 2020.
 [Epub ahead of print]

 Publication Date: October 14, 2020